-\begin{IEEEproof} Similar to our analysis of the static users in a single cell \cite{kadota2018scheduling}, we give a sample-path-based argument to obtain an almost sure lower bound to the objective \eqref{avg_objective}.
-Finally, we use Fatou's lemma \cite{williams1991probability} to convert the almost sure bound to a bound in expectation. \\ Consider a sample path under the action of any arbitrary scheduling policy $\pi \in \Pi$.
-Let the r.v. $N_i(T)$ denote the number of packets received by the $i$\textsuperscript{th} user up to time $T$.
-Also, let the r.v. $T_{ij}$ denote the time interval between receiving the $(j-1)$\textsuperscript{th} packet and the $j$\textsuperscript{th} packet, and the r.v. $D_i$ denote the time interval between receiving the last ($N_i(T)$\textsuperscript{th}) packet and the time-horizon $T$ for the $i$\textsuperscript{th} user.
+\begin{IEEEproof} We use a sample-path-based argument to obtain an almost sure lower bound to the average AoI.
+We then use Fatou's lemma \cite{williams1991probability} to convert the almost sure bound to a bound in expectation.

+Consider a sample path under the action of any arbitrary admissible scheduling policy $\pi \in \Pi$.
+Let the random variable $N_i(T)$ denote the number of packets received by the $i$\textsuperscript{th} user up to time $T$.
+Also, let the random variable $T_{ij}$ denote the time interval between receiving the $(j-1)$\textsuperscript{th} packet and the $j$\textsuperscript{th} packet, and the random variable $D_i$ denote the time interval between receiving the last (\emph{i.e.,} $N_i(T)$\textsuperscript{th}) packet and the time-horizon $T$ for the $i$\textsuperscript{th} user.
 Hence, we can write

-Since the AoI of any user increases by one at each slot until a new packet is received and then it drops to one again (please refer to Figure \ref{AoI_fig}), the average AoI up to time $T$ may be lower bounded as:
+Since the AoI of any user increases by one at each slot until a new packet is received and then it drops to one again (Figure \ref{AoI_fig}), the average AoI up to time $T$ may be lower bounded as: